The Monologue Database

 Got a suggestion?
 Is there a category that you would like us to create?
 Send an e-mail.

 Different publishers have different policies about what they consider fair use of work that falls under their copyright, and may restrict who can publish excerpts of their work - or who can perform those excerpts without permission.
-The Monologue Database recommends contacting the playwright or publisher who owns the monologue you wish to perform, to make sure that you are not violating any copyrights.
-It is very important to give playwrights credit for their work.
+The Monologue Database recommends contacting the playwright or publisher who owns the monologue you wish to perform or otherwise use, to make sure that you are not violating any copyrights.
+One universal rule is that giving playwrights credit for their work is mandatory.
+You must always give credit to the writer of any work you use.

-Where can I find a monologue from a published play?
+Where can I find a monologue from a well-known published play?

 The first place to start is, if you've been in any plays before, you can start with those scripts.
 Why memorize a new monologue if you already have one prepared from an old role?

-If your library doesn't have much of a selection, you can always buy a monologue anthology from a bookstore, or online.
+If your library doesn't have much of a selection, you can always find a monologue anthology from a bookstore, or online.
 Some good ones are:

 Do you have a monologue site that you would like on this list?
-Just e-mail.
+Let us know.
 Typically, we'll link to you if you'll link to us.

-What are the Terms of Use for monologues by Kellie Powell?
+What are the Terms of Use for Monologues on the Database?

-You may perform a monologue or excerpt from one of my plays as long as you do not receive money for the performance.
-You are free to use any of my monologues for auditions, theatre courses, talent shows, open mics, etc. You do not need to ask my permission for any of these situations, but you do need to state what play the monologue is from, and who wrote it.
+You may perform a monologue or excerpt from a play distributed by These Aren't My Shoes Productions as long as you DO NOT receive money for the performance.
+Use of monologues for auditions, theatre courses, talent shows, open mics, competitions, etc. is authorized.
+Performers must state what play the monologue is from, and who wrote it.
 It is never acceptable to plagiarize, or pass off another person's writing as your own.

-If you wish to perform a monologue, or any portion of any of my plays commercially (meaning for money), you must obtain permission first, and negotiate a reasonable fee.
+If you wish to perform a monologue, or any portion of a play distributed by These Aren't My Shoes Productions, commercially (meaning for money), you must first obtain permission from the playwright.

-You may copy and repost the text of my monologues to other sites which list monologues, or to personal blogs or websites, as long as you include the title of the play, my name, and a link to:
+You may copy and repost the text of a monologue from the database to other sites which list monologues, or to personal blogs or websites, as long as you include the title of the play, the name of the playwright, and a link to: http://www.notmyshoes.net/monologues

-If you make a video of yourself performing one of my monologues, and post it online, please send me a copy, or the URL where it is posted.
-Please provide the play title, my name, and a link to my site in the video's description.
+If you make a video of yourself performing one of Kellie Powell's monologues, and post it online, you must provide the play title and name of the playwright in the description.
+Please also include a link to the Monologue Database, and please send a copy of the video, or the URL where it is posted, to the writer.

 If you are a male and like a monologue written for a female, or vice versa, feel free to perform it.
 Age, gender, race, etc. should never get in the way.
 Feel free to change pronouns if you like.
-(I have a different policy when staging full productions, which is that I will allow gender-blind casting only with specific permission.)
+(The policy may be different for readings or productions.)

-If you are interested in staging a production of one of my plays, get in touch with me, or fill out the Performance Rights Request Form located at the end of my scripts.
-We will negotiate a fair price based on the size of your theatre group, the age of the participants, how many audience members are expected, and how much is charged for admission.
+If you are interested in staging a production or a reading of a play, you must obtain a contract with the playwright.
+You can negotiate a fair price based on the size of your theatre group, the age of the participants, how many audience members are expected, and how much will be charged for admission.

 How do I submit a monologue I wrote to the Database?